KULeuven-Diepenbeek/osc-course/content/ch3-pointers/pointers.md

     B --> |ref| C[val<br/>10]
 {{< /mermaid >}}

 Practical use of the double `**` notation would be to relink a pointer to another location.
 As you know from [chapter one](/theory/c/chap1), variables in C are passed along **by value**: even pointer values.
 This means a copy of a pointer is created whenever calling a function with a pointer.
-Chaning the actual value is possible by following the address using the _dereference_ operator.
-But chaning _the address_ itself is only possible with double pointers:
+Chaining the actual value is possible by following the address using the _dereference_ operator.
+But chaining _the address_ itself is only possible with double pointers:

 ```C
 #include <stdio.h>